Dsobh/Dsobh/README.md

 ## Welcome to my Github! 🚀

 My name is David.
-I am a PhD student working at the Robotics Group of the University of León 🏫.
+I am a PhD working at the Robotics Group of the University of León 🏫.
 My specializations are robotics and cybersecurity 🤖🔒.
 I'm also passionate about coding, especially backend and game development 🎮💻.
 Explore my projects and let's connect!

 ## 🔭 I’m currently working on ...